Student Organizations Handbook

 Class Attendance and Excused Absences

 All student organizations are expected to promote class attendance as a measure of individual and group success.
-Occasional excused absences when necessitated by events and activities where students are officially representing the University for a previously approved purpose may be granted only by approval of the provost and vice president for academic affairs and enrollment management through the Office of Student Services.
+Occasional excused absences when necessitated by events and activities where students are officially representing the University for a previously approved purpose may be granted only by approval of the provost and vice president for academic affairs through the Office of Student Services.
 Requests for excused absences should be submitted two weeks prior to the absent dates to allow adequate time for processing and review (preferably within the first two weeks of class, if possible).
-Contact the dean of student services for assistance with requesting pre-approved excuses for absences.
+Contact the dean of student support and advocacy for assistance with requesting pre-approved excuses for absences.

 Community Service and Service Learning